“To get rich, you have to be making money while you’re asleep.” — David Bailey

 Remember to also set up investment strategies for all of your investment accounts!
 For John, that means adding the "2060 Aggressive" expert pie strategy to his 401(k) and IRA accounts.

-7. Setting Up For Success7.
-Setting Up For Success 9.
-Automatic Investing9.
+7. Setting Up For Success 9.
 Automatic Investing